-On January 1, 2014, we entered into a Non-Continuous Aircraft Dry Lease (the "Birardi Dry Lease") with Birardi Investments, LLC ("Birardi"), a company that is fifty-percent (50%) owned by our CEO, President and Chairman of the Board of Directors, Mr. Brown.
-The Birardi Dry Lease replaced a previous lease with Birardi which makes a Sabreliner aircraft available to Euronet for transportation of executives for up to 110 hours per year, with no minimum usage requirements, in consideration of payment of a fee of \$3611.00 per hour.
-In addition, we entered into a separate Non-Continuous Aircraft Dry Lease with M+M X, LLC, a company that is jointly owned by Mr. Brown (the "M+M Lease") under substantially similar terms as the Birardi Dry Lease with an identical fee of \$3611.00 per hour.
+On January 1, 2014, we entered into a Non-Continuous Aircraft Dry Lease (the "Birardi Dry Lease") with Birardi Investments, LLC ("Birardi"), a company that is fifty-percent (50%) owned by our Chief Executive Officer, President and Chairman of the Board of Directors, Mr. Brown.
+The Birardi Dry Lease replaced a previous lease with Birardi which makes a Sabreliner aircraft available to Euronet for transportation of executives for up to 110 hours per year, with no minimum usage requirements, in consideration of payment of a fee of \$3,611.00 per hour.
+In addition, we entered into a separate Non-Continuous Aircraft Dry Lease with M+M X, LLC, a company that is jointly owned by Mr. Brown (the "M+M Lease") under substantially similar terms as the Birardi Dry Lease with an identical fee of \$3,611.00 per hour.
 The M+M Lease makes a Cessna Model 750 aircraft available to Euronet for transportation of executives.
 The Audit Committee of the Board examined the Birardi Dry Lease and the M+M Lease and determined that those terms were fair to Euronet.
-The total amount paid to Birardi and M+M X, LLC under the lease agreements during the year 2014 was \$5,465 and \$344,288, respectively.
+The total amount paid to M+M X, LLC under the lease agreement during the year 2015 was \$268,951.
+There were no fees paid to Birardi under the lease agreement during 2015.

 In June 2014, we entered into an ATM operating agreement ("ATM Agreement") with Rontec Ltd., a U.K. company in which Mr. Gerald Ronson, CBE, holds a majority of the shares.
 Mr. Ronson is the father-in-law of Paul Althasen, one of the Company's Directors.
 This is a commercial agreement under which we lease ATM sites from Rontec Ltd. at rates which we consider to be competitive commercial rates.
-We paid \$0.1 million under this agreement in 2014.
+We paid \$0.1 million under this agreement in 2015.
 The Audit Committee of the Board considered the terms of the ATM Agreement and determined that the terms of the arrangement were fair to Euronet.

 Our Code of Conduct provides that no related party transaction that would require disclosure under the U.S. securities laws may be consummated or continued unless the transaction is approved or ratified by the Audit Committee.
 In determining whether to approve or ratify a related party transaction, the Audit Committee will take into account, among other factors it deems appropriate, whether the related party transaction is on terms no less favorable than terms generally available to an unaffiliated third-party under the same or similar circumstances and the extent of the related person's interest in the transaction.
-The Birardi Dry Lease, the M+M Lease and the ATM Agreement, which were each ratified by the Audit Committee in accordance with this policy.
+The Birardi Dry Lease, the M+M Lease and the ATM Agreement, were each ratified by the Audit Committee in accordance with this policy.

-All of our Directors, with the exception of Mr. Brown are independent under the listing standards of The Nasdaq Stock Market LLC.
+All of our Directors, with the exception of Mr. Brown, are independent under the listing standards of The Nasdaq Stock Market LLC.
 Mr. Althasen became independent under these rules effective April 2, 2015.